How Much To Renew Driving Licence: Renewal Cost And Fees UK

 How Much Is It To Renew Your Driving Licence?

-Your renewal reminder letter (sent 57 days before expiry) does not include the fee amount.
-Instead, it directs you to GOV.UK for instructions.
-Never assume the cost hasn’t changed.
+Your renewal reminder letter, sent 57 days before expiry, does not state the current fee.
+It directs you to GOV.UK for instructions.
+Do not assume the price you paid last time is still current.

 Failing to renew on time carries serious consequences: